 Create designs for an automaton made principally in wood.
 Discover simple ways of producing mechanical movement while being encouraged to use reclaimed and other interesting materials.
 Please note that Stephen Guy will now teach this course rather than Robert Race.

 In the first session we will look at a few very simple ways of producing movement.
-This is illustrated by the tutor's collection of moving toys from around the world that exploit the properties of a variety of materials and use a range of simple mechanisms to produce movement.
-There will also be a chance to see some simple automata, principally in wood, and including the tutor's own work in driftwood and a range of books on automata and moving toys will be available to inspire.
+This is illustrated by the tutor's collection of automata and mechanical toys in a variety of materials and use a range of simple mechanisms to produce movement.
+There will also be a chance to see some simple automata, principally in wood, and including the tutor's own work and a range of books on automata and moving toys will be available to inspire.

-During the course you first make a balancing toy, as an introduction to the materials and tools available.
+During the course you first make a collaborative group sculpture using pre-made parts as an introductory taster to constructing automata.
 You are then encouraged to develop your own design for a simple automaton.
-The tutor's collection of automata is all available again on the following evenings when all students have an opportunity to discuss their progress and plans, if required.
+The tutor's collection of automata is all available again on the following evenings when you will have an opportunity to discuss your progress and plans, if required.
 The aim is to complete this project around lunchtime on the last day, leaving time for a group review and discussion of possible developments and improvements.

-You work with wood, plus a range of additional materials such as wire, string, plastic, etc. There is an emphasis on reclaimed and recycled materials, including driftwood, although this will be provided, you are welcome to bring your own contributions of interesting materials.
+You work with wood, plus a range of additional materials such as wire, string, plastic, etc. There is an emphasis on reclaimed and recycled materials, although this will be provided, you are welcome to bring your own contributions of interesting materials, for example driftwood.
 The woodworking skills needed are pretty basic, but include the use of a fretsaw/scroll saw and a bench/pillar drill.